Towards unbiased recovery of cosmic filament properties: the role of spine curvature and optimized smoothing: Introduction

 In this paper, we initiate a programme to systematically investigate and uncover possible universal features in the phase space structure of cosmic filaments.
 We will focus on filaments identified in the dark matter distribution, working primarily in real space.
 Although filaments identified in real data would use galaxies -- which are biased relative to dark matter and live in redshift space -- as tracers, our goal of uncovering universality is best approached with dark matter in real space (c.f., the universal real-space dark matter profiles of halos).
-The first step in such a study must be a robust characterization of the `spine' of a filament, akin to robustly identifying the `center' of a halo.
+The first step in such a study must be a robust characterization of the `spine' of a filament, akin to robustly identifying the `centre' of a halo.
 Errors in spine identification can potentially propagate into and bias the extraction of filamentary phase space profiles, and must therefore be understood for whichever filament finder one chooses to work with.
 Multiple filament finders exist in the literature, based on a wide range of approaches.
-For example, NEXUS \cite{NEXUS2013} is a grid based method that identifies and classifies structures based on the Hessian of density or velocity shear fields, or the tidal tensor. \disp\ \cite{Disperse_theory, Disperse_illustration} is another widely used filament finder that is based on Morse theory.
+For example, NEXUS \cite{NEXUS2013} is a grid-based method that identifies and classifies structures based on the Hessian of density or velocity shear fields, or the tidal tensor. \disp\ \cite{Disperse_theory, Disperse_illustration} is another widely used filament finder that is based on Morse theory.
 A detailed summary and comparison between filament finders is provided by \cite{Libeskind_et_al2018}.
+Some filament finders such as \disp, T-ReX \citep{TRex2020}, COWS \citep{COWS2022}, Bisous \citep{Tempel_et_al2014}, etc directly provide the filamentary spines, whereas others such as NEXUS identify filaments to be 3D structures, which can be post-processed to obtain the spines.
+In this paper, we refer to the combination of all the analyses performed on the data to obtain the filamentary spines as a ``filament finder''.